i05nagai/memorandum/language/english_speaking.md

 * energize
     * Teams are energized and feel valued because they can see that their efforts are paying dividends
 * beat/defeat
+    * I have to beat your high score
 * schedule
     * a production schedule
     * a hectic/tight schedule